 Program fee

-If accepted, the cost to participate in the summer school is $50.
-Fee waivers are available for those with financial need.
+If accepted, the cost to participate in the 2026 summer school was $50.
+Fee waivers were available for those with financial need.

 Program dates

-The summer school will meet virtually for four half-days of programming from 11 a.m. to 3 p.m.
+The 2026 summer school met virtually for four half-days of programming from 11 a.m. to 3 p.m.
 ET on June 22, 23, 29, and 30.
-Participants are expected to attend all four dates.
+Participants were expected to attend all four dates.

 Program eligibility